garrandall/popular-music-data/tracks/standing-on-the-top-part-1-the-temptations-rick-james.md

 Nothing else will do, no)

 We want the funk
-(Ooh, woo, woo, we want the funk, nothing but the funk, funk)
+(Oh woo, woo, we want the funk, nothing but the funk, funk)

 We want the funk
-(Ooh...we want the funk and nothing but the funk)
+(Oh...we want the funk and nothing but the funk)

 We want the funk (We want the funk)
 (All we're saying is we want the funk)